rpdearden/Miscellany/How-to/Tnt Cheat Sheet.md

 help;

 **read in constraint**
 * I find this easiest to do by combing the constraint tree with your data in mesquite and exporting as a tnt file.
-(N is the tree number, so probably 0)*separate paragraph* force =&N;
+(N is the tree number, so probably 0)

+force =&N;

 **Enforce constraint**